 2) Full college or vocational school scholarships for every graduating high school senior from the Tangelo Park area.
-Scholarships include tuition, room and board, books and travel expenses.
+Scholarships include tuition, room and board and books.

 3) A Family Resource Center where parents can take parenting courses, obtain counseling and other resources to help them become positive role models.